 For example, a large percentage of those insured by BCBS have an HMO.
 Therefore, these individuals can only expect their inpatient substance abuse rehabilitation to be covered if they select one contracted with their HMO.

 Assuming that someone has a policy that covers substance abuse rehab and they select an in-network provider, BCBS should help with the cost of treatment.
 However, that does not mean they will pay for it in full.
 Whether someone has COBRA or individual insurance or another product, they should expect to pay some of the cost out of pocket.

 In other words, while having BCBS coverage can make rehab more affordable, it does not mean it will be free to anyone with their insurance coverage.

 Does BCBS Cover Outpatient Drug Rehab?

-Just like with inpatient coverage, Blue Cross Blue Shield drug rehab policies will cover outpatient rehab in most cases.
-There are limits, and a big one is that users will generally need to opt for an in-network provider.
+Just like with inpatient coverage, Blue Cross Blue Shield alcohol rehab policies will cover outpatient rehabilitation in most cases.
+However, there are limits, and a big one is that users will generally need to opt for an in-network provider.
 If someone has BCBS coverage for outpatient rehab and selects an in-network provider, they should expect to pay for part of their treatment.

 BCBS Substance Abuse Coverage Policy

-Researching Blue Cross Blue Shield insurance for rehab is tricky because there are so many variables at play.
+Researching BCBS insurance for rehab is tricky because there are so many variables at play.
 Each of their 36 companies uses slightly different language in their policies, and each company’s policies are divided into multiple tiers.
-In most cases, these are as follows:

-What each of these tiers cover will depend on the state the policy was issued in, the level of care being sought, and even the financial status of the insured in some cases.
-Below is a glance at what might be covered for each tier with inpatient and outpatient drug rehab.
+What each of these tiers covers will depend on the state the policy was issued in, the level of care being sought, and even the financial status of the insured in some cases.
+Below is a glance at what might be covered for each tier with inpatient and outpatient rehab center.